furkanalsancak/Real_Life_Data_Analysis/README.md

   - Plane_Price.csv
   - plane_prices_csv.py
 - README.md<br>

-Company_Sales_Data: Contains datasets related to company sales, accompanied by an analysis notebook (analysis.ipynb) detailing insights and visualizations.
+Company_Sales_Data: Contains datasets related to company sales, accompanied by an analysis notebook (analysis.ipynb) detailing insights and visualizations.<br>

-Inventory_Price: Focuses on inventory price data, with a python file, containing the code for the analysis.
+Inventory_Price: Focuses on inventory price data, with a python file, containing the code for the analysis.<br>

-Plane_Prices_Data: Holds datasets concerning plane prices, along with a python file for code of the analysis.
+Plane_Prices_Data: Holds datasets concerning plane prices, along with a python file for code of the analysis.<br>

 ## Data Sources